indralukmana/turbin3_Q3_indralukmana_capstone/docs/v0/02-product-idea.md

 ### Potential Weaknesses and Strengthening Strategies

-1. **Weakness: Smart Contract Complexity:** Designing a secure, trustless vault with daily check-ins and streak-based unlocking is complex. **Strengthening:** Keep the on-chain logic minimal and focused for the MVP.
+1. **Weakness: Smart Contract Complexity:** Designing a secure, trustless vault with daily check-ins and streak-based unlocking is complex.
+   **Strengthening:** Keep the on-chain logic minimal and focused for the MVP.
    Rely on well-audited standards for the NFT minting process.
 2. **Weakness: User Experience (UX) for On-Chain Actions:** Daily check-ins could be cumbersome for users. **Strengthening:** Design a simple, one-click interface for the daily check-in and explore mechanisms like gasless transactions to improve the user experience.
-3. **Weakness: PMF Skepticism:** The core hypothesis that users desire this form of on-chain commitment is untested. **Strengthening:** Launch with a single, high-quality learning deck and a low-stakes commitment vault to validate demand before expanding.
+3. **Weakness: PMF Skepticism:** The core hypothesis that users desire this form of on-chain commitment is untested. **Strengthening:** Launch with a a single, high-quality learning deck and a low-commitment vault to validate demand before expanding.